troglobit/libite/README.md

   `dst` is allowed to be `NULL` to be able to read and discard `len` bytes from `src`.

+- `ifconfig(ifname, addr, mask, up)`

+  Basic ifconfig like operations on an interface.
+Only supports IPv4 adresses.
+Note that mask is not CIDR notation.

 - `makepath(dir)`

   Create all components of the specified directory.